Wage and Hour Law

 The Colorado Wage Act (C.R.S.
 8-4-101 et seq.) requires Colorado employers to pay employees their earned wages in a timely manner.
 The Wage Act is commonly referred to as the Colorado Wage Law, the Colorado Wage Claim Act, or the Colorado Wage Protection Act.
 The law addresses deductions from wages, vacation, commissions, bonuses, final pay, pay periods and paydays, and pay statements.

-Colorado Minimum Wage Order Number 32 establishes a new state minimum wage rate of $8.31.
+Effective: January 1, 2017, Colorado Minimum Wage Order Number 33 establishes a new state minimum wage rate of $9.30.
 The Wage Order regulates overtime, meal and rest periods, tips and gratuities, uniforms, and record keeping for four major industries.
 More>

 Division of Labor Standards and Statistics Authority